Ben & Jerry's: Social

 In February 2012, a Ben & Jerry's franchise near Harvard University created a limited edition frozen yogurt flavor named "Taste the Lin-Sanity" in honor of Asian-American basketball player Jeremy Lin, a Harvard alumnus.
 At inception, the product contained vanilla frozen yogurt, lychee honey swirls, and fortune cookie pieces, leading to a widely publicized controversy about racial stereotyping due to the association of the fortune cookie ingredient with Chinese culture.
-The latter ingredient was later replaced with waffle cookies, as the fortune cookies became soggy and the franchise received returns from customers.
+That ingredient was later replaced with waffle cookies, as the fortune cookies became soggy and the franchise received returns from customers.
 Ben & Jerry's general manager for Boston and Cambridge explained to the media: "we obviously weren't looking to offend anybody and the majority of the feedback about it has been positive."
-Ben & Jerry's released an official statement shortly after the launch of the product apologizing to those who were offended.
+Ben & Jerry's released an official statement shortly after the launch of the product, apologizing to those who were offended.

 In September 2014, anti-hazing activists raised concerns about the ice cream flavor "Hazed & Confused", which had been released earlier that year.
 The concern was that the name could be perceived as belittling of hazing and bullying problems.
 The company has noted that the name was based on the word hazelnut and a play on the phrase "dazed and confused", which is both a song popularized by Led Zeppelin and a 1993 film.
 The decision was made in October to not rename the flavor.

-Attempts by migrant laborers to directly contact Ben & Jerry's company officials in Waterbury, Vermont, during 2018 resulted in arrests by Immigration and Customs Enforcement.
+Attempts by migrant laborers to directly contact Ben & Jerry's company officials in Waterbury, Vermont, during 2018, resulted in arrests by Immigration and Customs Enforcement.

 During the 2020 protests against racial prejudice following the police murder of George Floyd, Ben & Jerry's publicized a statement encouraging Americans to "dismantle white supremacy" and face "the sins of our past".
 Later that month, they endorsed the "Defund the Police" movement.

+In 2023, Ben & Jerry's received criticism for posting a tweet on Independence Day, claiming that the United States was founded on "stolen Indigenous land" and that Mount Rushmore should be returned to the Lakota people.
+In reply, the Nulhegan Band of the Coosuk Abenaki Nation expressed interest in acquiring the Ben & Jerry's headquarters in Vermont, which is located on historical Abenaki territory.
+The company never replied to this request.